ww11632/echoma/README.md

 Mental health data breaches have **real consequences**:
 - In 2023, therapy platform BetterHelp paid $7.8M for selling patient data
-- Traditional EHR systems leaked 133M+ records in 2022
+- In 2023, HIPAA-reportable breaches exposed ~133M+ healthcare records
 - Depression/anxiety journals used for insurance discrimination

-(Sources: FTC BetterHelp settlement 2023; HIPAA breach reports 2022; academic/industry reports on insurance discrimination.)
+(Sources: FTC BetterHelp settlement 2023; HIPAA breach reports 2023; academic/industry reports on insurance discrimination.)

 **Echoma proves Web3 can fix this.** By putting privacy *before* features and *sovereignty before convenience*, we show that blockchain isn't just for DeFi—it's for **human dignity**.